You are currently viewing Why Is My Puppy Peeing in the House? Solutions

 Why Is My Puppy Peeing in the House?
 Solutions

 Bringing a puppy home brings joy and love.
-But, indoor accidents can be frustrating.
+But indoor accidents can be frustrating.
 You might wonder, “Why is my puppy peeing in the house?”

-Understanding puppy behavior is key.
+Understanding puppy behaviour is key.
 Potty training takes time, from several months to a year or more.
 It’s not just about teaching them where to go.
 It’s about their growing bladders and need for routines.

 • Puppies often experience accidents due to immature bladders and incomplete training.